metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 - `annotations` (Map of String) The annotations-related configuration to add/set on each Pod related object.
 - `ceph_config` (Map of Map of String) Ceph Config options
 - `ceph_version` (Attributes) The version information that instructs Rook to orchestrate a particular version of Ceph. (see [below for nested schema](#nestedatt--spec--ceph_version))
-- `cleanup_policy` (Attributes) Indicates user intent when deleting a cluster; blocks orchestration and should not be set if cluster deletion is not imminent. (see [below for nested schema](#nestedatt--spec--cleanup_policy))
+- `cleanup_policy` (Attributes) Indicates user intent when deleting a cluster; blocks orchestration and should not be set if clusterdeletion is not imminent. (see [below for nested schema](#nestedatt--spec--cleanup_policy))
 - `continue_upgrade_after_checks_even_if_not_healthy` (Boolean) ContinueUpgradeAfterChecksEvenIfNotHealthy defines if an upgrade should continue even if PGs are not clean
 - `crash_collector` (Attributes) A spec for the crash controller (see [below for nested schema](#nestedatt--spec--crash_collector))
 - `csi` (Attributes) CSI Driver Options applied per cluster. (see [below for nested schema](#nestedatt--spec--csi))
 - `dashboard` (Attributes) Dashboard settings (see [below for nested schema](#nestedatt--spec--dashboard))
 - `data_dir_host_path` (String) The path on the host where config and data can be persisted
 - `disruption_management` (Attributes) A spec for configuring disruption management. (see [below for nested schema](#nestedatt--spec--disruption_management))
-- `external` (Attributes) Whether the Ceph Cluster is running external to this Kubernetes cluster mon, mgr, osd, mds, and discover daemons will not be created for external clusters. (see [below for nested schema](#nestedatt--spec--external))
+- `external` (Attributes) Whether the Ceph Cluster is running external to this Kubernetes clustermon, mgr, osd, mds, and discover daemons will not be created for external clusters. (see [below for nested schema](#nestedatt--spec--external))
 - `health_check` (Attributes) Internal daemon healthchecks and liveness probe (see [below for nested schema](#nestedatt--spec--health_check))
 - `labels` (Map of String) The labels-related configuration to add/set on each Pod related object.
 - `log_collector` (Attributes) Logging represents loggings settings (see [below for nested schema](#nestedatt--spec--log_collector))